jlawton/UnarchiveKit/README.md

 An iOS framework, written in Swift, to provide a common interface for reading files from archives.

-Currently supports Zip and Tar files.
+Currently supports unencrypted Zip, Tar, Rar and 7zip files.

 ## Installation